 And that is where we are right now.
 But stay tuned, because we have a lot of great content in the pipeline for you!

-12 Responses to “DailyWritingTips Crosses The 20,000 Subscribers Mark”
+12 thoughts on “DailyWritingTips Crosses The 20,000 Subscribers Mark”

 I’m glad you all started Daily Writing Tips.
 I really enjoy reading the posts and I’ve been sharing them with my IAAP group.
 I have to admit, you’ve piqued my curiosity – what is your first language?

 @Laura, my first language is Portuguese, though I also speak Italian and Spanish.
 That is why many times I mix things up.

 The DWT readers keep me on my toes though when I write posts here 🙂 .

 As a novelist, I read Daily Writing Tips every day and always learn something.
 It’s a great site: interesting, short, and to the point.
 I like that in my busy life.